juandazapata/juandazapata.github.com/_posts/2012-08-20-rmagick-and-image-magick.md

 ---
-Let me begin by saying that you should be really ashamed if you're still using [rmagick](https://github.com/rmagick/rmagick) since that thing has not been updated in YEARS.
+Let me begin by saying that you should be really ashamed if you're still using [rmagick](https://github.com/rmagick/rmagick) since that shit has not been updated in YEARS.
 I think that [minimagick](https://github.com/minimagick/minimagick) might be a good option to replace it.
 However, sometimes we just can't control all our dependencies.